← All GTFS fixes

 Authoritative rule

-fast_travel_between_far_stops is a canonical MobilityData GTFS Validator notice, the same rule behind the statewide GTFS quality reports.
+fast_travel_between_far_stops is a canonical MobilityData GTFS Validator notice used in validator reports across the GTFS ecosystem.
 Read the authoritative rule for fast_travel_between_far_stops in the GTFS Validator rules. (opens on an external site)

 After you republish